kgerc/tetris/README.md

 There is no installer attached to our project, in order to play the game you just need to enter ultimateklocek->Debug->ultimateklocek.exe

 ## What are the requirements?
-The only requirement is a Windows operation system
+The only requirement is a Windows operating system

 ## Hope you enjoy your gameplay experience :))